The best dog breeds for children come in a variety of sizes, shapes, colors and personalities... and there's no 'one size fits all' winner.

 Remember that adult dogs can also make excellent pets for kids too.
 They have the added benefit to you of skipping the house-training, chewing everything and running amok puppy stage!!

 If you're planning to add a new dog to your family (or already have!), here's a really useful book will help you get everyone on the same page - pun fully intended........

 This is a great 'Puppy Owners Manual' for anyone who has kids and is wanting to add a dog to the mix (or vice versa!).

 An easy to follow, reader-friendly guide which covers all the basics.

 Including showing new puppy owners how to learn about dog behavior, how to communicate with and socialize their new family member.

 the best dog breed isn't the only task if you're adding a

 new pup to your home, this book will guide you through the next stages.

-There are lots more excellent books that can help you and your kids prepare for dog ownership, and also explore training methods, tricks and other fun stuff.
+There are lots more excellent books that can help you and your kids prepare for dog ownership, and also explore training methods, tricks and other fun stuff including

-Kids and dogs can make the very best partners, but it's up to you to help them all learn how to show love and respect to each other.
+Kids and dogs can make the very best partners, but it's up to us as parents to help them all learn how to show love and respect to each other.